 As applicable, the Charter School will provide parents/guardians, students and the District with copies of all appropriate student records, and will otherwise assist students in transferring to their next school.
-SOCS will maintain student records and personnel records for a term and in a manner consistent with applicable federal and state law.
+The Charter School will also develop a list of pupils in each grade level and the classes they have completed, together with information on the pupils' districts of residence, which it will provide to the entity responsible for closure-related activities.
+SOCSS will maintain student records and personnel records for a term and in a manner consistent with applicable federal and state law.
 The Charter School will ask the District to store original records of Charter School students.
 All student records of the Charter School shall be transferred to the District upon Charter School closure.
 If the District will not or cannot store the records, the Charter School shall work with the County Office of Education to determine a suitable alternative location for storage.